Tahiraj/iMMC/amplicon.md

-## Taxonomic classification of single reads from both amplicon-targeted
+## Taxonomic classification of single reads from  amplicon-targeted

 Create a file `ibex.config`

 ```